 Non-investment grade and unrated securities considered by the Investment Adviser to be of comparable quality also present risks based on payment expectations.
 If an issuer calls the obligation for redemption (often a feature of fixed income securities), the Fund may have to replace the security with a lower yielding security, resulting in a decreased return for investors.
 Also, as the principal value of bonds moves inversely with movements in interest rates, in the event of rising interest rates the value of the securities held by the Fund may decline proportionately more than a portfolio consisting of higher rated securities.
 Investments in zero coupon bonds may be more speculative and subject to greater fluctuations in value due to changes in interest rates than bonds that pay interest currently.
-Any increases in interest rates and/or inflation in the future could cause the value of the Fund to decrease.
-As inflation increases, the real value of the Fund's common stock and distributions therefore may decline.
+Any increases in inflation and/or interest rates in the future could cause the value of the Fund to decrease.